DigiKey

-DigiKey Corporation (formerly written as Digi-Key) is an American electronic components distributor.
+DigiKey (formerly written as Digi-Key) is an American electronic components distributor.
 The company was founded in 1972 by Ronald Stordahl.
 As of 2013, DigiKey is the fourth largest electronic component distributor in North America and the fifth largest electronic component distributor overall.
 Stordahl privately owns the company.

-The name "Digi-Key" is a reference to the "Digi-Keyer Kit", a digital electronic keyer kit that Stordahl developed and marketed to amateur radio enthusiasts.
+The name "Digi-Key" is a reference to the "Digi-Keyer Kit", a digital-electronic keyer kit that Stordahl developed and marketed to amateur radio enthusiasts.
 Electrical schematics for the electronic keyer were published in April 1968 by the radio publication QST.
+The part numbers, or SKUs, of its components typically end with "-ND".

 History

 After earning a degree in electrical engineering at the University of Minnesota, Ronald Stordahl returned to his hometown of Thief River Falls, Minnesota, where he took up ham radio in the early 1970s.
 Stordahl created a kit of electronic parts to improve the transmission of Morse code over his radio.
-He soon began selling kits to other ham operators, and eventually branched off into the distribution of other electronic components, allowing customers to purchase parts in any quantity, no matter how small.
+It was a keyer designed to generate time-uniform Morse code.
+He soon began selling kits to other ham operators.
+He bought too many components for his keyer, and since the keyer wasn't selling well, he began selling the components themselves by mail order.
+This branched off into the distribution of other electronic components, allowing customers to purchase parts in any quantity, no matter how small.
 The company quickly grew, and by 1984, it was located in a one million square foot facility next door to Arctic Cat, a snowmobile manufacturer.

 In 1996, DigiKey launched its website, gradually shifting focus towards e-commerce.
 The first international domain was launched in 1996 in Canada.
 This would later expand to over 40 local domains.